 They’re also among the first and the biggest companies to become certified B corporations.

-How To B
+How To B: The B Corp Certification Process

 B Corp certification is not just another largely meaningless logo a business can add to their website.
 The process by which a business earns the right to call themselves a B corporation is rigorous and thorough.
 B corp certification is also costly enough that only those serious enough to put their money where their values are undertake the effort to become B certified.